se1-1314/xiast-docs/management/project/spmp.md

 * Project Manager
     * Creating & providing the SPMP with updates
-    * Coördination of the team
+    * Coordination of the team
     * Contact person for all teammembers
     * Chairman during meetings
     * Creating a weekly meeting agenda on Github